macacanigra-pl/the-mnl-website/docs/index.md

     ---

-    :octicons-arrow-right-24: Currently MNL has a Yet Another [K/C]Compiler Interface a.k.a YAKI as a transpiler from block to text based language such as SML or Scala.
+    :octicons-arrow-right-24: Currently MNL has a Yet Another [K/C]Compiler Interface a.k.a YAKI as a compiler from block to text based language such as SML or Scala.

 -   :simple-compilerexplorer:{ .lg .middle } __Typing Rule__